EndNote can add citations in Word almost automatically and also change from one citation style to another.

 If you need to add a new style to EndNote desktop, go to the EndNote website , click the Downloads menu, scroll down to Output styles and click Add output styles.
 Search for the citation style using the style name or the journal name (or using the other search options).
 If you find the style, click the style name and then click the Download this style button.
 The browser should download the style.
 Next double-click the downloaded file and EndNote should open the style in an EndNote style window.
 To add the style to your EndNote styles, click File + Save as.
 If you do not have the style yet, you can delete the word Copy in the style name.
 After that, the style should be findable in EndNote or Word's list of styles.

 To view or edit a style in EndNote, click Edit + point at Output Styles.
 Two options listed here are editing the currently selected style or Open Style Manager where you can select any of the installed styles.
-For an example to see more of these options, select the option to edit the currently selected style.
+For an example to see more of these details, select the option to edit the currently selected style.
 This opens the style editing window.
 The window has a table of contents type column to the left with many elements of the style that are accessible from the table of contents.
-The top section includes general settings for the style; the Citations section has settings for how the in-text citations will be formatted; the Bibliography (or Footnotes) section has settings for how the references will be formatted.
+The top section of the table of contents includes general settings for the style; the Citations section has settings for how the in-text citations will be formatted; the Bibliography (or Footnotes) section has settings for how the references will be formatted.

 One very important section is Bibliography (or Footnotes) Templates.
 Click Templates under Bibliography.
 Each template defines how EndNote will create references for items of that template's Reference Type (for example, the Book Reference Type or the Journal Article Reference Type).
 Styles vary significantly in how many reference types are defined in EndNote's version of the style.
 If you are citing a Reference Type that is not defined in the selected style (for example, perhaps a Patent), EndNote will use the Generic Reference Type (which will probably not be entirely correct).
 If you click the Reference Types button at the top of the window, you can see a list of all possible Reference Types with check-marks indicating the ones that are defined in that style.
+A further comment about EndNote's version of a citation style.
+I have been told by EndNote technical support that employees from their company take the instructions to authors from journal websites to create the style in EndNote.
+If the instructions to the author only give a few examples of types of references, the EndNote style is likely to also have few templates defined.
+Some strategies for dealing with this are: 1) if possible, choose a citation style that has more reference types defined; 2) if a citation style is based on another style (for example, a given journal's style being based on the Chicago Manual of Style) it may be possible to add templates from the original style (though changes may be required); 3) it may be possible to edit a template from another style by reference to citations in journal articles from the journal (it may be easy to make mistakes editing the templates because of the special characters in the templates!); 4) EndNote support can help (their contact information is on the EndNote.com website).

 You can click Reference Types and then select a Reference Type that is not yet defined and EndNote will add that Reference Type to the list of templates.
 However, the template details still have to be created.
 Most of the information in the template appears to be the names of fields in the EndNote reference data.
 When citing a reference, where a field name appears in the template, EndNote will put the data that is in that field (so, where the template says Author, EndNote will put the data from the Author field).
 Most of the punctuation in the template is also used as punctuation in the resulting citations (it is just copied into the citation).
 There are a few special characters in the templates that have a special meaning: the straight line (forced separation), a diamond symbol (link adjacent text), single backquotes (used for actually displaying text that happens to be a field name, such as DOI), and up arrows (that are used to offer alternate versions of singular and plural terms).
 Many of these items can be selected from the Insert Field button at the top right of the style editing window.